I hear it every day.

 The reasons you are feeling frustrated are usually the same for everyone.
 Today I am going to break down the 3 reasons you are not getting the photos you want, every time you take a picture.

 Reason 1: You Are Using Automatic Camera Settings

 You need to get that camera off of auto!
 I was terrified of manual mode when I first started out.
 I would do everything I could to avoid it until I realized that if I wanted full creative control over the way my images looked, I had to break free of auto.

 You don’t ask someone to start building a birdhouse without them knowing how the tools work.
 You can’t fully understand how your camera works and until you shoot in manual mode: how ISO, shutter speed, and aperture work together.

 Manual mode is where you get to tell your camera how exposed you want your image to be, where you want the focus to be, you get to control the end product!
 Once you learn to take control of your camera and learn manual mode, you will never look back.
-You will often wonder why you waited so long to learn the Beginners Photography Basics.
+You will often wonder why you waited so long to join The Beginners Photography Essentials Bundle.